CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 <div data-marpit-fragment markdown="1">

-This .gitignore file means that in this repository, any files that end in .log, .o, .mod or .pyc or called cool_program will not be tracked.
+This .gitignore file means that in this repository, any files that end in _.log_, _.o_, _.mod_, or _.pyc_ or called _cool_program_ will not be tracked.
 This makes life easier because you can add whole directories without worrying about adding files you don’t want to track.

 </div>